aysegulcelikok/dsa210_project/README.md

 Academic_Events: Indicates whether a significant academic event (e.g., exam) occurred on that day.
 Values are "Exam" or "None".

-Time_of_Day_Used: The general time of day when the platforms were accessed — values like "Morning", "Afternoon", "Night".
+Time_of_Day_Used: The general time of day when the platforms were accessed — values like "Morning", "Afternoon","Evening", "Night".

 Jobs_Applied_Count: Number of job applications submitted via LinkedIn on that day.

+#Note: Since I typically access both LinkedIn and TikTok only once per day, the dataset records daily totals rather than multiple time intervals.

 ## Data Analysis
 ## 1. Data Preprocessing